Sky-Bly/auditlog_rotate/README.md

   Usually caused by very quickly filling logs or multiple daemons holding file handles open on the log file, or both

-- Installs as a service, or can be used to manually run from auditd.conf exec
+- Installs as a service, or can be used to manually run from auditd.conf exec, supported for EL7 based systems

 Minimal configuration parameters are held in /etc/audrotate/auditlog_rotate.conf